 - The President’s Commission On Combating Drug Addiction And The Opioid Crisis (November 2017)

-- Rural Health Information Hub: Substance Abuse in Rural Areas and Rural Prevention and Treatment of Substance Abuse Toolkit (Yearly updates)
+- Rural Health Information Hub: Substance Use and Misuse in Rural Areas and Rural Prevention and Treatment of Substance Abuse Toolkit (Yearly updates)

 - Substance Abuse and Mental Health Services Administration: Medications for Opioid Use Disorder Treatment Improvement Protocol Tip 63